DIMESTeam/DIMES/README.md

 - [PyTorch Cluster](https://github.com/rusty1s/pytorch_cluster) 1.5.9
 - [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) 2.0.4

+**Notice:** According to [this issue](https://github.com/DIMESTeam/DIMES/issues/2#issuecomment-1375406648) and [this issue](https://github.com/DIMESTeam/DIMES/issues/4#issuecomment-1519964330), other versions of PyTorch Scatter may be incompatible with our TSP sampler.

 ### Usage

 **Notice:** If you see the following warning when running our code, just ignore it.